kmdn89/CEHv10_Ultimate_Study_Guide/11 - Cryptography 101.md

           The server is simply supposed to acknowledge having received the request and parrot back the message :

           -  The Heartbleed attack takes advantage of the fact that the server can be too trusting.
           -  When someone tells it that the message has 6 characters, the server automatically sends back 6 characters in response.
           -  A malicious user can take take advantage of the server's gullibility :

             - the word "banana" isn't 100 characters long.
             - But the server doesn't bother to check before sending back its response, so it sends back 100 characters.
-                - Specifically, it sends back the 7-character word "banana" !!!! followed by whichever 93 characters happen to be stored after the word "banana" in the server's memory. !!!
+            - Specifically, it sends back the 7-character word "banana" !!!! followed by whichever 93 characters happen to be stored after the word "banana" in the server's memory.!!!
             - Computers often store information in a haphazard order in an effort to pack it into its memory as tightly as possible, so there's no telling what information might be returned.
             - In this case, the bit of memory after the word "banana" contained sensitive personal information belonging to user John Smith.
             - This data is random; could include usernames, passwords, private keys, cookies; very easy to pull off

       - nmap -d --script ssl-heartbleed --script-args vulns.showall -sV [host]

       - Vulnerable versions include Open SSL 1.0.1 and 1.0.1f

       - CVE-2014-0160

+- **FREAK** (Factoring Attack on RSA-EXPORT Keys)

+      - **MITM** attack
-- **FREAK** (Factoring Attack on RSA-EXPORT Keys) - **MITM** attack that forces a **downgrade** of **RSA key to a weaker length**
+      - forces a **downgrade** of **RSA key to a weaker length**

-- **POODLE** (Paddling Oracle On Downgraded Legacy Encryption) - downgrade attack that used the vulnerability that **TLS downgrades to SSL if a connection cannot be made**
+- **POODLE** (Paddling Oracle On Downgraded Legacy Encryption)

+      - downgrade attack that used the vulnerability that

+             **TLS downgrades to SSL if a connection cannot be made**

       - **SSl v3** uses **RC4**, which is easy to crack

       - CVE-2014-3566
       - Also called PoodleBleed

-- **DROWN** (Decrypting RSA with Obsolete and Weakened eNcyption) - affects SSL and TLS services
+- **DROWN** (Decrypting RSA with Obsolete and Weakened eNcyption)

+      - affects SSL and TLS services
       - Allows attackers to break the encryption and steal sensitive data
       - Uses flaws in SSL v2
       - Not only web servers; can be IMAP and POP servers as well

 ### <u>Cryptography Attacks</u>